 3. Build the pipeline of recruiting agencies and job alerts with the right company that values DEI.

 4. Volunteer at the right place based on your targeted role not just anywhere.
 Use them as a reference.
-Most non-profit would ask for a police report in Canada.
+Most non-profits would ask for a police report in Canada.

 5. Community work has importance in Canada and many employers expect the employee to be part of the future community campaign.
 When researching companies try to volunteer with the organization they have partnered with.
 Trust me, you can bring this up later during the interview session to score brownie points.

-6. Get more than 4 references handy with phone number and email.
+6. Get more than 4 references handy with phone numbers and email.
 Employers have a specific request for a reference.
 The employer also requests vaccination records in specific health sectors.

 7. Have a police record from other countries where you have lived, employers might ask for those reports.

-8. Attend webinars, networking events based on your niche market, not every event is important
+8. Attend webinars, and networking events based on your niche market, not every event is important

 9. Get to know at least 5 or more people outside of your group or demographic when you go to house parties or events.

-10. Take the initiative of introducing yourself by going around round of table with strangers.
+10. Take the initiative of introducing yourself by going around round of tables with strangers.
 Don’t wait for others to come to you

-11. Learn the small talk, notice people around you during elevator rides, smile and initiate small talk
+11. Learn small talk, notice people around you during elevator rides, smile and initiate small talk

 12. Identify who are the recruiters/agencies in your industry, they all have the niche